-At Sherrier Primary School we use DERIC as a whole class approach to teach reading skills from Y1 upwards, which equips pupils with the necessary skills to be successful readers.
+At Sherrier Primary School we use VIPERS as a whole class approach to teach reading skills from Y1 upwards, which equips pupils with the necessary skills to be successful readers.
 It focuses on building fluency and embedding comprehension skills with direct, taught sessions.
 Children are explicitly taught the skills of reading (outlined in the National Curriculum and the KS1 and KS2 test domains) through the use of VIPERS, which were created by Rob Smith (The Literacy Shed).

 The Reading Vipers can be used by both KS1 and KS2 with a little adaption.
 The main difference being in the S.

 The table below details how a sequence of VIPERS lesson could look throughout the half term.
 As it shows, we look at a range of text types, including: fiction, non-fiction, poetry, songs, picture books and short films.